Tips for Walking Tours in Marbella | Complete Introduction + Essential Tips

 2. Evening Tapas and Flamenco Tours

 These popular 3-hour evening walking tours in Marbella combine cultural exploration with culinary experiences.
 Guides lead small groups through the atmospheric evening streets, stopping at selected tapas establishments before concluding at an authentic flamenco venue.
-These tours typically cost €45-60 per person, including food tastings and flamenco show.
+These tours typically cost €45-60 per person, including food tastings and a flamenco show.

 3. Photography-Focused Walking Tours